 The 1950s hairstyles for women are a marvel to reckon with today.
 They embody the pinnacle of fashion and elegance.

-Since they are simple to make, most of the ladies today are tapping into the glamour that comes with the 50s hair trend.
+Since they are simple to make, most ladies today are tapping into the glamour of the 50s hair trend.
 It is the feminine touch that gives the sparkle without eroding the traditional respect of a woman.

 Here is a compilation of the 40 iconic 50s hairstyles for women.